WCMC-FM

 WCMC-FM (99.9 MHz) is a sports radio station based in Raleigh, North Carolina and licensed to nearby Holly Springs.
-Its studios are located in north Raleigh along with WRAL-FM, an adult contemporary music station, two sports talk stations WDNC (620 The Buzz) and WCLY (1550 The Buzz) (simulcasted on HD2 and HD3.
+Its studios are located in north Raleigh along with WRAL-FM, an adult contemporary music station, and sports talk station WDNC (620 The Buzz) (simulcast on HD2 and HD3).
 All are owned and operated by Capitol Broadcasting Company which also owns NBC television affiliate WRAL-TV, Fox affiliate WRAZ-TV (FOX 50), and the Durham Bulls minor-league baseball team, among other properties.

 WCMC-FM transmits from an antenna located in the Auburn community southeast of Raleigh, on a tower shared with WRDC, WRAL-FM, and WQDR-FM.
 The station also broadcasts in HD Radio.

 History

 Prior to 2005, this station was WFXQ in Chase City, Virginia, one of several southern Virginia stations purchased by former Raleigh radio host Tom Joyner in 2001.
-For 11 years prior to Joyner's purchase of the station, it was a country music station known as "99.9 The Fox".
-During Joyner's years as owner, the station was black gospel as "Rejoice Radio 99.9" and adult standards as "Stardust 99.9."
+It first signed on in early 1993 as a country music station known as "99.9 The Fox".
+During Joyner's years as owner, the station was black gospel as "Rejoice Radio 99.9" and adult standards as "Stardust 99.9".
 Joyner sold WFXQ to Capitol Broadcasting, and the Stardust format moved to WSHV in South Hill, Virginia, one of several Joyner-owned stations purchased by Lakes Media.
 WFXQ got permission to move its city of license to Creedmoor and increase its power to 22,000 watts.